 so the probability is about 0.86 that you get at least one match by chance.
+If you're surprised, look at the exponent.
 Notice that if the database gets bigger, the probability grows; so at 40, 000 the probability of one match by chance is 0.98.